noxouille/noxouille/README.md

 ### <img src="https://i.imgur.com/uYxC2D8.png"> A little more about my keyboard...

-Check out the [build process](https://ferdi.now.sh/TFV2-silent-linear-build/) if you are interested or fellow enthusiast.
+Check out the [build process](https://ferdi.now.sh/TFV2-silent-linear-build/) if you are interested or a fellow enthusiast.

 ```hcl
 resource "custom_keyboard" "silent_linear_build" {